amobiz/json-regulator/README.md

 * 2015/12/18 - 0.1.9

     * Feature: also process objects inside array values recursively.
-    * Feature: allow type of `promotions` and `eliminations` argument to be `string`, instead of array of strings.
+    * Feature: parameter `promotions` and `eliminations` now can be `string` or `array` of strings.
-    * Enhance: returns a new JSON value object, rather then modifying it directly.
+    * Enhance: returns a new JSON value object, the input values is immutable now.

 * 2015/12/15 - 0.1.0